How many professional development hours do teachers receive?

 Leaders are teachers that complete extra training to improve the physical activity culture within the school.
 This includes improving playgrounds to help children be more active, engaging parents in PE at home, and linking the school to local, community sport.

 Each school will be provided with an iPLAY mentor.
 These are current or recently retired PDHPE specialist teachers.
 Teachers will have a 30-minute PE lesson observed by their iPLAY mentor.
 The mentor will then provide personal feedback on how to best improve their lessons.
+As a principal, you can choose whether or not you want this mentoring at your school using the instant quote tool.

 Mentors are selected based on their prior experience teaching PDHPE.
 All mentors complete additional, specific training before working with iPLAY schools.